nsbelfast/rac-it-up/Slides.md

 # Collections (6)

+^Underscore AND RAC - Why not use both?

 - Some other libs provide collection operations, e.g. Underscore
-- Why not use both?
-- filtering, mapping
 - Working with signals allows for chaining though
+- Filtering, mapping etc.
 - Collections are treated as streams
-- Execution is lazy
+- Lazily executed

 ***